MicrosoftDocs/azure-devops-docs/docs/pipelines/targets/azure-sqldb.md

 ::: moniker-end
 ---

-## Azure service endpoint
+## Azure service connection

 The **Azure SQL Database Deployment** task is the primary mechanism to deploy a database to Azure.
-This task, as with other built-in Azure tasks, requires an Azure service endpoint as an input.
-The Azure service endpoint stores the credentials to connect from VSTS or TFS to Azure.
+This task, as with other built-in Azure tasks, requires an Azure service connection as an input.
+The Azure service connection stores the credentials to connect from VSTS or TFS to Azure.

 ::: moniker range="vsts"

 The easiest way to get started with this task is to be signed in as a user that owns both the VSTS account and the Azure subscription.
 In this case, you won't have to manually create the endpoint.
-Otherwise, to learn how to create an Azure service endpoint, see [Create an Azure service endpoint](../library/connect-to-azure.md).
+Otherwise, to learn how to create an Azure service connection, see [Create an Azure service connection](../library/connect-to-azure.md).

 ::: moniker-end

 ::: moniker range="< vsts"

-To learn how to create an Azure service endpoint, see [Create an Azure service endpoint](../library/connect-to-azure.md).
+To learn how to create an Azure service connection, see [Create an Azure service connection](../library/connect-to-azure.md).

 ::: moniker-end